GamecockCentral - Key Plays and Game Balls: Georgia

 Ryan Hilinski

 Of course, it was Hilinski who set Joyner up with the lead.
 Hilinski tweaked his knee early, but stayed in the game.
 He easily outplayed his counterpart Jake Fromm, going 15-20 for 116 yards and that beautiful touchdown strike to Bryan Edwards.
 Like Joyner, he was calm and focused under the most pressure he’s faced to date.
 The hit that knocked him out of the game was low and late.
-Adam Anderson, lost his footing on the blitz, but made no attempt to avoid driving his helmet into Hilinski’s knee.
+Adam Anderson lost his footing on the blitz, but made no attempt to avoid driving his helmet into Hilinski’s knee.
 It was the type of hit that gets NFL players suspended.
-Muschamp didn’t have much of an update after the game (read more here), but it looked bad.
+Muschamp didn’t have much of an update after the game (read more here) and said he didn't think it was severe, but it looked bad.

 Defense